micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-31-rashi_en.md

 <b>Rescued.</b> [הִצִיל] means He separated.
 Similarly, all terms of הַצָלָה in Scripture has the meaning of separation for he separates him from the evil or from the enemy.

 ### passuk 17
-<b>His sons and his wives.</b> He put the males ahead of the females whereas Essav put the females ahead of the males as it is said: “And Essav took his wives and sons, etc.”
+<b>His sons and his wives.</b> He put the males ahead of the females whereas Eisov put the females ahead of the males as it is said: “And Eisov took his wives and sons, etc.”

 ### passuk 18
 <b>Which he had purchased with his own livestock.</b> Meaning: that which he had obtained for his sheep: menservants, maidservants, camels and donkeys.

 ### passuk 19
 <b>To shear his flock.</b> [The flock] that he had given to his sons—a distance of three-days’ travel between himself and Yaakov.
-<b>And Rachel stole the idols.</b> She intended to remove her father from idol-worship.
+<b>And Rochel stole the idols.</b> She intended to remove her father from idol-worship.

 ### passuk 20